Spring is finally here!

 some happy visions of Spring with our friends!

-The Charles County Garden Club took the step to have a meeting online using Zoom since the state is under a "Stay at Home" order.
-It was our first chance to try the technology to update the membership on what was happening with the Spring Plant Sale (which is rescheduled for June 27th).
+The Charles County Garden Club took the step to have a meeting online using Zoom since the state was under a "Stay at Home" order.
+It was our first chance to try the technology to update the membership on what was happening with the Spring Plant Sale.
 In the meantime, vegetable seeds that were started months ago will not be able to wait for that date , so we will come up with some way to get plants out to members that want them.

-Work is continuing on the Yearbook and the Fall Flower Show (held in conjunction with the Charles County Fair in September).
+Work is continuing on planning the Christmas Greens Workshop to make small container arrangements for those who have served our country.
 And the website (ccmdgardenclub.org) is up and running.
-If you have spring pictures to share, please do, by sending to the email at email@example.com
+If you have pictures to share, please do, by sending to the email at firstname.lastname@example.org

 We work to stimulate interest in horticulture and civic improvement throughout the community; to aid in the protection of trees;, shrubs, wildflowers and birds; to encourage conservation and preservation practices in home community and State; to increase the members’ knowledge of and participation in artistic design; to provide ways for members to work together to accomplish goals and objectives in the spirit of fun and camaraderie; and to actively support the Federated Garden Clubs of Maryland, Inc. and the National Garden Clubs, Inc. in their programs.